Perfect Gluten-Free Pizza Crust Vegan Recipe

 In a large mixing bowl, place 1 cup of the warm water and the sugar.
 Make sure the water is NOT warmer than 100 degrees F. Sprinkle in the dry active yeast.
 Let stand for several minutes until the yeast begins to grow.

-In another large mixing bowl, add the flour, corn starch, xanthan gum, and ground chia (optional) and whisk together.
+In another large mixing bowl, add the flour, corn starch, xanthan gum, and ground chia (optional), lactic acid and whisk together.

 Add the flour/dry ingredients mix and, using a dough hook or by hand, knead for a few minutes until the dough is well blended and stretchy, Add more water or more corn starch, if needed, to get your perfect consistency.